EricWangisCool/SeafoodWholeSaler_OMS/README.md

 Skills and framework：
 Node.js, AJAX, Restful API, Spring MVC & Spring Data Jpa, Hibernate ORM, Tomcat, Java, GitHub

-Remark: there is a SQL file inside for your import, you may use below account to log in and try our OMS, thank you!<BR><BR>
+Remark: there is a SQL file inside for your import, you may use below account to log in and try our OMS, thank you!<BR>

 Account: duck123<BR>
 Password: duck1234<BR>